Welcome to: James Russell Publishing

 "I love Harley-Davidson, but you got to know the truth!"

 I know you love Twin-Cam engine Harley-Davidson motorcycles (I do too) and I know you want to buy one just because it is the cool thing to do and all your riding buddies ride one.
 That's okay, I had the Twin-Cam (TC) bikes and I still own a late model Sportster 1200 Custom, but you still need to know exactly what you are buying so there are no expensive bank-busting nasty surprises.
-And before you judge wrongly, at the end of this article, I have written strong reasons why you should buy a Harley-Davidson motorcycle!
+And before you judge wrongly, at the end of this article, I have written strong reasons in this artcle Why You Should Buy a Harley-Davidson Motorcycle!

 Plus, for those uneducated souls who believe this article is full of untruths... you will find every instance mentioned herein within dozens of motorcycle magazines over many years time regarding every known defect in the Harley-Davidson frame and engine.